What really caused the end of the Catholic Church in England?

 would provide for the people when crop yields were low but in England

-people often died of starvation before they were able to get
+people often died of starvation before their church was able to get

 approval from the Vatican.